OpenArchive is partnering with digital rights defenders in Iraq to strengthen archiving efforts and workflows in the region.

 OpenArchive is partnering with the Iraqi Network for Social Media (INSM-Iraq), the first network of digital rights defenders and experts in Iraq, to bolster their archiving efforts and workflows.
 Established in 2011, INSM-Iraq is a nonprofit, nongovernmental civil society organization that advocates for a free, open, diverse, and safe internet.

-By cultivating networks between bloggers, journalists, activists, NGOs, and media organizations, INSM-Iraq pushes for an open internet free from restrictions set by governments or private corporations.
+By cultivating networks between bloggers, journalists, human rights defenders, NGOs, and media organizations, INSM-Iraq pushes for an open internet free from restrictions set by governments or private corporations.
 OpenArchive’s partnership with INSM-Iraq will offer the Iraqi community new resources and tools to advance their mission.

 “We are so inspired by INSM-Iraq, who are doing incredibly important work to fight censorship, surveillance, targeting, and internet shutdowns to support civil society and internet freedom through human rights documentation and preservation work,” said Natalie Cadranel, Founder and Executive Director of OpenArchive.